file9.ai

 Environment

-Senegal faces various environmental challenges, including deforestation and overfishing, which threaten its ecosystems.
-The country is a party to several international environmental agreements aimed at addressing these issues.
+Environmental challenges facing Senegal include deforestation, soil erosion, and overfishing.
+The country is a party to multiple international environmental agreements aimed at addressing these issues.

 Transportation